sophgo/sophgo-edk2/README.rst

 2. Power on your board, wait untill entering the UEFI shell.

-3. Boot Linux kernel using GRUB2, type commands in the UEFI Shell as follows or put a ``startup.nsh`` file in your SD card.
+3. Boot Linux kernel using GRUB2.
+Type commands in the UEFI Shell as follows or put a ``startup.nsh`` file in the EFI partition of your SSD.

 .. highlights::